 What other tests might I have along with this test?

-alcohol toxicity.
+for chronic alcohol toxicity.
 The tests may include:

 Serum glucose, to check your blood sugar level

 Complete blood count, to look at the major parts of your blood (white cells, red cells,

 hemoglobin, and platelets)